BET Awards: Nomination process

-The nomination process is handled by a voting academy made up of about 500 people from the music industry, involving the media, and bloggers.
-BET sends out ballots electronically and voters nominate deserving works and artists in all categories who they think should be nominated.
-Nominations and voting ballots are collated by Yangaroo, Inc., a leading digital distribution firm that works on many other televised award ceremonies, including those of BET's sister networks under parent company Paramount Global.
+The nomination process is provided by a voting academy consisting of about 500 people from the music industry, involving the media, and bloggers.
+BET sends ballots electronically and voters nominate deserving works and artists in all categories who they think should be nominated.
+Nominations and voting ballots are collated by Yangaroo, Inc., a leading digital distribution firm that works on many other televised award ceremonies, including those of BET's sister networks under parent company Paramount Skydance.
 The top nominees are determined in each category, and the winners are selected via the academy members' voting process.